 Anybody who has ever tried to access finance knows how vital their credit score is to their ability to borrow money.
 It’s your passport to money, but while most of the information is there to confirm that you are who you say you are, there are also parts of the score that will determine whether or not certain financial products are suitable for you, or whether a company will even lend to you at all.
 So if your credit score isn’t doing you any favours with the banks, how can you build it back up to a healthy position again?
 Let’s take a look.

 Your credit score is simply a list of information about you that banks and other lenders use to judge your suitability for financial products, from loans to mortgages and hire purchase agreements.
 While much of this information is as simple as your date of birth, past addresses and whether you’re on the electoral register, it also contains your financial footprint: how much you currently owe in total; any bad marks against your financial record or any missed payments in the past.
-Remember also that there’s no universal score, and different lenders will put greater emphasis on different areas of your score.
+Remember also that there’s no universal score, and different lenders will put greater emphasis on different areas of your score when they perform a credit check.
 For example, some creditors will mark you down if you regularly use a lot of your available credit, whereas others will consider missed payments to be the most important aspect of your score.

 How do I check my credit score?

 On the positive side, the financial association is time-limited and comes off your credit score after six years once you end your financial agreements with that person.
-If you are no longer associated with that person financially because you are separated or have been divorced, you can even apply to have their information removed from your credit score so that your past association doesn’t hold you back.
+In addition, if you are no longer associated with that person financially because you are separated or have been divorced, you can even apply to have their information removed from your credit record so that your past association doesn’t hold you back.
 To do this, you typically only have to prove that you have been living apart for more than six months and that you have closed all joint accounts and settled all joint financial agreements with each other.

 Defaults and missed payments

-Other types of default
+Other Types of Default

-Most people won’t have to worry about this section on their credit report, but it’s useful to know what it means and what you can do if any of these instruments ever do become a problem for your credit score.
+Most people won’t have to worry about this section on their credit report, but it’s useful to know what it means and what you can do if any of these instruments ever become a problem for your credit score.
 For example, CCJs can be contested in court if you believe that they have been falsely applied, though they can’t be removed from your credit score if they are upheld.
-Unfortunately, the other instruments are harder to mitigate and can adversely affect your score for as long as six years, so it’s always best to check with the Citizens Advice Bureau or the Money Advice Centre before you resort to them to see if there is another way.
+Unfortunately, the other instruments are harder to mitigate and can adversely affect your score for as long as six years.
+Hence, it’s always best to check with the Citizens Advice Bureau or the Money Advice Centre before you resort to them to see if there is another way.
 You may even struggle to get poor credit loans designed to help people with bad credit, and it could make rebuilding your credit record that much harder.

 Next up is a section that contains all of your personal details, such as your name and past addresses.
 This bit might seem rather self-explanatory, but it’s actually very common for mismatched information here to result in accidental damage to your credit score that can easily be avoided.
 Major life events such as marriages, divorces, house moves and name changes are a good time to check this information because it’s here that it sometimes goes wrong.

 The credit report tracks your addresses for the last eight years, and if their records don’t match lenders’ records, it can make you seem less trustworthy, so you should try to ensure you update your details with them if something doesn’t look right.
-Making sure you’re on the electoral register wherever you live is also a good idea, even if you don’t vote, because it’s an additional layer of evidence, and you can be penalised if you aren’t registered.
+Making sure you’re on the electoral register wherever you live is also a good idea, even if you don’t vote because it’s an additional layer of evidence.
+You can be penalised if you aren’t registered.
 The same applies to all of your details that are subject to change, including your legal name, so it’s a good idea to check your credit report if anything changes to make sure they have taken it into account.

 All in all, rebuilding your credit score is a slow and steady game that requires quite a commitment to repaying debts.
-However, there are a few easy steps you can take to give yourself the easiest start, and ensure it’s not so much of an uphill struggle.
+However, there are a few easy steps you can take to give yourself the easiest start and ensure it’s not so much of an uphill struggle.